openSUSE/news-o-o/_posts/2007-11-30-people-of-opensuse-keith-kastorff.markdown

 What's better, KDE or Gnome?
 Actually, like a lot of folks, my answer is "both, or whatever you like best", but I really wish we could just ban the question. :)

+The next challenge facing humanity is the success of cities with the opportunities and problems they present [https://proessaywriting.org](https://proessaywriting.org) as we enter the twenty-first century